tyleryasaka/lobular/README.md

 ### `getZone(mtx, zone_obj)`

-Apply the model to new values, returning the zonation.
+Apply the model to new values, returning the zonation as discrete bins (1, 2, or 3)

 #### Parameters